SamuelSwartzberg/flashcardifying_text_temp/inf.md

 kill kills a process, given its PID killall kills a n processes, given a string that their name contains

+procs is a more fancy version of ps written in rust

 ### file descriptors

 A file descriptor is a positive integer that uniquely identifies a file (or file-like) things.